Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 14 November 2024 09.53.37 UTC
+- WIB: Kamis, 14 November 2024 10.29.20 UTC
-- WITA: Kamis, 14 November 2024 10.53.37 UTC
+- WITA: Kamis, 14 November 2024 11.29.20 UTC
-- WIT: Kamis, 14 November 2024 11.53.37 UTC
+- WIT: Kamis, 14 November 2024 12.29.20 UTC

 Kutipan Inspiratif:
-"A true friend unbosoms freely, advises justly, assists readily, adventures boldly, takes all patiently, defends courageously, and continues a friend unchangeably."
+"You will never know what you are capable of until you take that first step and go for it."

-Kategori: friendship
+Kategori: motivational